Watts-Lab/deliberation-assets/projects/volvovsky_reputation/README.md

 6. Complex images, Buyer your team, Agent other team, Fail (need group's name for this)
 7. Complex images, Buyer other team, Agent other team, different teams, Success
 8. Complex images, Buyer other team, Agent other team, different teams, Fail

+We never test an agent from your team, because you don't need a reputational signal for that, you already know them.

 signal is success-failure
 difference in signal is (7-8) - (5-6)